Early modern Britain: Scotland from 15th century to 1603

 In 1512, under a treaty extending the Auld Alliance, all nationals of Scotland and France also became nationals of each other's countries, a status not repealed in France until 1903 and which may never have been repealed in Scotland.
 However a year later, the Auld Alliance had more disastrous effects when James IV was required to launch an invasion of England to support the French when they were attacked by the English under Henry VIII.
 The invasion was stopped decisively at the battle of Flodden during which the King, many of his nobles, and over 10,000 troops—The Flowers of the Forest—were killed.
 The extent of the disaster impacted throughout Scotland because of the large numbers killed, and once again Scotland's government lay in the hands of regents.
 The song The Flooers o' the Forest commemorated this, an echo of the poem Y Gododdin on a similar tragedy in about 600.

-When James V finally managed to escape from the custody of the regents with the aid of his redoubtable mother in 1528, he once again set about subduing the rebellious Highlands, Western and Northern isles, as his father had had to do.
-He married the French noblewoman Mary of Guise.
+James V escaped from the custody of the regents and the Douglas family with the aid of his mother Margaret Tudor in 1528.
+He once again set about subduing the rebellious Highlands, Western and Northern isles, as his father had had to do.
+He married the French princess Madeleine of Valois] and secondly, the French noblewoman Mary of Guise.
 His reign was fairly successful, until another disastrous campaign against England led to defeat at the battle of Solway Moss (1542).
 James died a short time later.
 The day before his death, he was brought news of the birth of an heir: a daughter, who became Mary, Queen of Scots.
 James is supposed to have remarked in Scots that "it cam wi a lass, it will gang wi a lass"—referring to the House of Stewart which began with Walter Stewart's marriage to the daughter of Robert the Bruce.
 Once again, Scotland was in the hands of a regent, James Hamilton, Earl of Arran.